FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdateMore.md

 You could use this [script](https://github.com/bdereims/pks-prep/blob/master/nsx-t/99-cleanup.sh) to clean up the ip pools.

+Some **important notes BEFORE using this script**:

+* You can do this  cleanup only if you have no PKS deployed clusters left.
+* Always make sure you're backing up your NSX-T install frequently ;)

 This super tool is provided by my good friend Brice (a real ninja when it comes to PKS ;) ).

-To use it populate the variables in the script and execute it AT YOUR OWN RISK
+To use it populate the variables in the script and execute it AT YOUR OWN RISK.

-Always make sure you're backing up your NSX-T install frequently ;)

 ## An important change